TBSliver/TBSliver-Me/share/pages/blog/2015/04/21/playing-with-init.md

 ## Elementary OS

-Yes, ok, its a desktop only distribution, but its been intreaguing me for quite a while, and with a new release just out, I thought I'd take a quick peak at it.
+Yes, ok, its a desktop only distribution, but its been intriguing me for quite a while, and with a new release just out, I thought I'd take a quick peek at it.
 First thing to notice is, it's definitely based on Ubuntu, with a very nice interface.
 However, the machine I installed it on doesnt have much grunt, and so due to the fact it seems to be a heavily re-skinned Gnome 3 interface, it